Lepp Farms Pickling Cucumbers, rinsed. I like them on the small side, 3 inches or so (Approx 1.5 lbs/jar, 10 lbs. for 7 jars)

 Make sure the tops of the cucumbers do not stand over the top of the rim of the jar or it will obstruct the lid from pulling down and creating a seal.

 Pour HOT brine over cukes to within 1/2” from top of jar with a heat-safe measuring cup.
 Don’t allow the jars with the brine to cool to room temperature before you place them in the water bath as the jars could possibly crack when you submerge them in the hot water.

 Wipe rim of glass with a clean, wet cloth, place seal on and tighten with screw top lid

 When all 7 jars are ready, lower them into a gently simmering bath, NOT a hard boil at this point.
 After they are submerged, turn the heat up on high and aim for a soft boil.

 Place the lid on the canner and set your timer for 10 minutes from the time you put the jars down into the water bath.

-At 10 minutes they will have begun to change color but still may have bright green spots, this is normal.
+At 10 minutes, they will have begun to change colour but still may have bright green spots; this is normal.